 The insurance company will assign an adjudicator, also known as an insurance adjuster, to your claim.
 They may work with the help of a physician or another medical disability examiner, such as a nurse practitioner, to provide an opinion about your level of impairment.
 In addition, you may be required to have a functional capacity evaluation or a compulsory medical examination.
 The insurance adjuster will then take all the available evidence into account, including treatment since the onset of the disorder and the impact of the disorder on your physical health.

 If the adjuster finds that he or she doesn’t have enough evidence to make a formal decision, they may contact you to provide additional documentation.
 If you have it, you can submit this information yourself.
 Otherwise, an independent medical source may be required.

 Pelvic floor dysfunction can be a debilitating and painful disorder.
-If you suffer from these muscle contractions or another physical or mental disorder that keeps you from effectively performing your work duties, long-term disability benefits could be the answer to your financial woes.
+If you suffer from these muscle contractions or another physical or mental disorder that keeps you from effectively performing your work duties, long term disability benefits could be the answer to your financial woes.
 Unfortunately, these benefits can be difficult to obtain, so it’s imperative to speak with legal counsel.
-If you’ve been denied for LTD benefits despite having a genuine disability, contact Nick Ortiz Law today at (888) 321-8131 to find out how we can help you get the benefits you so desperately need.
+If you’ve been denied long term disability benefits despite having a genuine disability, contact Ortiz Law Firm today at (888) 321-8131 to find out how we can help you get the benefits you so desperately need.